cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-k-means.rst

 ``points`` and ``centers``: ObjectStore Data Storage
 ------------------------------------------------------------

-The raw points data is stored in an ObjectStore Dataset, *points*.
+The raw points data is stored in an ObjectStore dataset, *points*.
-The calculated centers data is stored in a second ObjectStore Dataset, *centers*.
+The calculated centers data is stored in a second ObjectStore dataset, *centers*.

-``CentersService``: Service
+``CentersService``: service
 ------------------------------------------------------------

 This service has a ``centers/{index}`` endpoint to obtain the center's coordinates of a given index.